Health and wellbeing at school

 - Continued to seek, capture and analyse the views of parents, children and staff around mental health issues, which we will use to review our current performance and inform our planning.

-This page was updated in April 2020.
+This page was reviewed in November 2021.